(The content of this page is available on the GitLab Wiki)

 Huenicorn allows to compute dominant colors of some computer screen portions and to stream them in real time to desired Philips Hue™ lights

-In order to operate, Huenicorn requires a Philips Hue Bridge and a Gnu/Linux operating system with X11 graphics server.
+In order to operate, Huenicorn requires a Philips Hue Bridge and a Gnu/Linux operating system with X.Org or Wayland graphic session.

 Prior to get started with Huenicorn, some entertainment area needs to be registered through the official Philips Hue™ mobile phone application.